When your boss puts you in charge of organizing the company Christmas party, what do you do first?

 The Managerial Grid is based on two behavioral dimensions:

-Using the axis to plot leadership ‘concerns for production’ versus ‘concerns for people’, Blake and Mouton defined the following five leadership styles:
+Using the axis to plot leadership ‘concerns for results’ versus ‘concerns for people’, Blake and Mouton defined the following five leadership styles:

 This leader is mostly ineffective.
 He/she has neither a high regard for creating systems for getting the job done, nor for creating a work environment that is satisfying and motivating.
 The result is disorganization, dissatisfaction and disharmony.